oracle-livelabs/apex/event-mangement/1-create-data-model-using-ai/1-create-data-model-using-ai.md

     >**Note:** You can also access Create Data Model Using AI directly from the Tasks list on the SQL Workshop home page.

-4. When using Generative AI features within the APEX development environment, you will be asked to provide consent.
+4. When using Generative AI features within the APEX development environment *for the first time*, you will be asked to provide consent.
 In the **APEX Assistant** Wizard, if you see a Dialog regarding **consent**.
 Click on **Accept**.

     ![provide consent](./images/provide-consent.png " ")

-5. Use the **APEX Assistant** Wizard to create a Data Model using AI.
+5. You will use the **APEX Assistant** Wizard to create a Data Model using AI.
 To create a Project Management Data Model, enter the prompt mentioned below.
 Make sure that you choose **Oracle SQL** for **SQL Format**.

     >Prompt:
     >Create a data model for an Event Management App.
 The data model should include events, sessions, speakers, venues and attendees